 Simple English definitions for legal terms

-Read a random definition: distributed denial-of-service attack
+Read a random definition: Principal Register

 A prenatal tort is when someone hurts a baby before it is born.
 A long time ago, people couldn't sue for this kind of harm.
 But now, if a baby is born alive and can survive outside of its mother's body, it can sue for injuries it got while still in the womb.
 Some places even let babies sue for harm they suffered before they were able to survive outside of their mother's body.
 There are different kinds of lawsuits for prenatal harm, like personal injury, wrongful birth, wrongful life, and wrongful pregnancy.
 The amount of money someone can get for harm to a baby before it is born depends on where they live and what kind of harm was done.